SlavovLab/PBMC_covariation/README.md

 Raw data accessible via:

-Meta data, processed abundance matrices, and .rds files accessible via:
+Meta data, processed abundance matrices, and .rds files accessible via Zenodo DOI: 10.5281/zenodo.22649483

 When executing any script or markdown file, always run Install_and_load_packages.R and Functions_for_mapping_and_analysis.R first.
 To reproduce the exact analysis, run: